UCLM-VISILAB/qupath-extension-gncnn/install/INSTALL.md

   - CUDA 11.8 if you are using a NVIDIA GPU

 > [!IMPORTANT]
-> When installing Python, make sure to check the option to add Python to the system PATH as in the following image:
+> Make sure to have Python in your the system `PATH`.
+In Windows, make sure to check the option to add Python to the system `PATH` during installation, as in the following image:
 >
 > ![Python installation](../images/python_path.png)